 Community Excel Services (CES), in the past 18 years, has initiated various services, remedial and intervention programmes to cater for certain age groups and social needs.

 Children are the future generation of this nation.
 Unfortunately many disadvantaged children lack a conducive learning environment, and may come from dysfunctional families.
 CES English tuition programmes assist disadvantaged children with fun ways of language learning, at the same time acquiring life skills.
 In some communities, preventive health programmes for children are also implemented.

 Children with disabilities have a greater barrier as government social services are insufficient to meet the needs of the community, and the awareness of learning difficulties is low especially amongst the vernacular speakers.
-Our Kid’s Haven Early Intervention Programme and Dream Academy seek to help families deal with the challenges of having special children.
 The Special-needs Training and Resources (STAR) Youth programmes cater to teenagers and young adults to learn life skills and transition into a sheltered work environment.

 The elderly have contributed much to our society and nation since its birth.
 However in today’s urbanised and individualised society, many are lonely and in need of care and companionship - the Golden Club meets this need.
 It allows the elderly to socialise, keep active and acquire interesting knowledge and skills through various activities.